Table of Contents

 Medicaid beneficiaries must report any change in income or assets, even if it is not time for renewal of Medicaid benefits.
-This is because circumstances, such as an increase in income or an inheritance, can result in one being ineligible for Medicaid.
+This is because circumstances, such as an increase in income or an inheritance, can cause one to be ineligible for Medicaid.
 Most states allow between 10 and 30 days to report any such changes.
 Failure to do so can result in the loss of Medicaid benefits, repayment of services / benefits for which Medicaid paid, fines, and even jail time.

-Medicaid renewal for seniors and disabled individuals must occur at least every 12 months, but a state may choose do redeterminations more frequently.
-However, generally speaking, Medicaid redetermination is limited to once every 12 months.
-To be clear, adults aged 65 and over, persons eligible for Home and Community Based Services, those eligible for SSI, and institutionalized individuals in nursing homes all fall must renew their Medicaid.
+Medicaid renewal for seniors and disabled individuals must occur at least every 12 months.
+A state may choose do redeterminations more frequently, but generally speaking, Medicaid redetermination is limited to once every 12 months.
+To be clear, adults aged 65 and over, persons eligible for Home and Community Based Services, those eligible for SSI, and institutionalized individuals in nursing homes all must renew their Medicaid.

 What Does the Medicaid Agency Do During Renewal?

 During Medicaid renewal, the Medicaid agency checks to ensure eligibility criteria that are subject to change are still within the eligibility thresholds.
 Specifically, monthly income and countable assets are checked to make sure they are still under the income and asset limits.
 Furthermore, Medicaid will check to ensure assets did not exceed the asset limit at any point during the year.

 In practical terms, this means the Medicaid agency will review bank accounts, taxes, income, pension statements, the equity value of one’s home, and any other financial documents that were reviewed during the initial Medicaid application.

 Some information that was provided at initial application that does not have to reverified.
 This includes one’s age, Social Security number, and citizenship.

 What is Required of the Medicaid Beneficiary During Renewal?